Kadhalil Vizhunthen: Release

 The film was lying in the cans for one year and Sun Pictures bought the film making it their first film.
 The film opened alongside Sakkarakatti at the box office on 26 September 2008 with the media hyping that it was a battle of two films with debutants and successful soundtracks.

 The success of the film led Nakul and Sunaina reunite again in Maasilamani which too was promoted by Sun Pictures and became successful.
-PV Prasad started another project "Eppadi Manasukkul Vanthai" for he was held in cheating case and the film was finally released in 2012.
+PV Prasad started another project Eppadi Manasukkul Vanthai for he was held in cheating case and the film was finally released in 2012.

 Critical reception

-Rediff wrote: "Kadhalil Vizhundhen achieves at least in part, what other love-stories fail to do -- to bring a genuine lump in your throat at times".
+Rediff.com wrote, "Kadhalil Vizhundhen achieves at least in part, what other love-stories fail to do -- to bring a genuine lump in your throat at times".

 In popular culture

 "Nakka Mukka" attained immense popularity.
 It was played in the opening ceremony of the Cricket World Cup 2011 held at Mirpur, Bangladesh.
 It also featured among a medley of Tamil songs performed by Shah Rukh Khan and Shriya Saran in the inaugural of the fourth edition of the Indian Premier League 2011 held at Chennai, India.
 Following the internet phenomenon of "Why This Kolaveri Di" in 2011, "Naaka Mukka" was featured alongside "Oh Podu", "Appadi Podu" and "Ringa Ringa" in a small collection of south Indian songs that are considered a "national rage" in India.
 The success also inspired its singer Chinnaponnu to release an English version of the song.

 "Naaka Mukka" would also go on to be reused in the 2009 Telugu-language film Mahatma as "Jajjanaka" (which was also composed by Antony) and featured in the 2011 Hindi film The Dirty Picture.